 Proudly made in the USA, the Keala easily transitions from the big wave barrel to lunch in town.
 We like how the wide, folded waist stays in place no matter what and how the flattering cut accentuates in all the right places.
 And you can wear these with a clean conscience knowing they’re made from recycled materials.
 Surf’s up.

 We’ll admit it, there are days – weeks even – when we wear nothing but leggings.
 And if you’re looking for a hard-working option while traveling, you can’t go wrong with a packable pair that will provide stylish comfort on the plane, ample coverage during yoga, and leg warmth out on the town.

-We’ve been testing a single pair of these leggings for more than two years, and they’re still going strong!
+We’ve been testing a single pair of these leggings for more than 2 years, and they’re still going strong!
 Sure, you can find a cheaper pair of cotton leggings, but we guarantee they won’t provide the comfort or long-lasting durability of the Lean Leggings.
-It’s worth paying for leggings that manage to blend soft organic comfort with a stay-put, all-day fit.
+It’s worth paying for leggings that manage to blend soft, organic comfort with a stay-put, all-day fit.

 Yoga, Hiking, and Fitness Leggings

 Whether flowing through asana, hiking the local trail, or crushing a sweat session, you need a pair of leggings that work as hard as you do.

 These Fair Trade Certified leggings are equally at home on the trail and the yoga mat.
 We liked that the wide waist band stayed in place through all sorts of movement and the soft fabric provided all-day comfort.
 And, of key importance for yoga, we never had any concerns about them being see-through.
 Even when bending and contorting to the max.
 We found they fit true to size.